Guide to vehicle type approval opt-in arrangements

 Transitioning an eligible identification plate approval to a vehicle type approval.

-Eligible holders of some approvals under the Motor Vehicle Standards Act 1989 (MVSA) will be able to transition to a vehicle type approval via an opt-in process.
+Eligible holders of some approvals under the Motor Vehicle Standards Act 1989 (MVSA) can transition to a vehicle type approval via an opt-in process.

-The Department of Infrastructure, Transport, Regional Development and Communications (the department) is implementing this change.
+The Department of Infrastructure, Transport, Regional Development and Communications (the department) is administering this.

 Transitional provisions are contained in the Road Vehicle Standards (Consequential and Transitional Provisions) Act 2018.